cocos-creator/creator-api-docs-2.x/en/classes/Tween.md

 ##### repeatForever

-Add an repeat forever action
+Add a repeat forever action.
 This action will integrate before actions to a sequence action as their parameters.

 | meta | description |